 Contributed by Dr. Diana Drogan, DVM.

 You know how vital nutrition is for yourself, and it isn’t any different for our pets.
 The proper diet can play an important and sometimes lifesaving role for the furry members of your family.
-In fact, at some point, your vet may recommend or prescribe a special veterinary diet, commonly known as a prescription diet.
+In fact, at some point, your vet may recommend or prescribe a special veterinary diet.

 More often than not, veterinarians are asked, “Why does my pet have to eat special food?”
-Typically, when a pet needs to eat a prescription food, like Hill’s cat food or dog food—and only the prescription food—her current diet contains an ingredient (or several ingredients) that cause systemic reactions or discomfort.
+Typically, when a pet needs to eat a veterinary diet, like Hill’s cat food or dog food—and only the veterinary diet—her current diet contains an ingredient (or several ingredients) that cause systemic reactions or discomfort.
 Sometimes this can manifest as skin or gastrointestinal hypersensitivity in a pet with food allergies.

 Your vet may also prescribe a special diet because the current food is missing crucial ingredients your pet needs to support a condition or improve clinical signs that your pet may be exhibiting.
 For example, if your cat is diagnosed with feline idiopathic cystitis (FIC) or feline lower urinary tract disease (FLUTD), your vet might prescribe a food with ingredients to help balance urine pH.
 This would help control inflammatory triggers and prevent urinary stone formation or urinary obstruction.

 However, it is important to remember that a veterinary diet is medicine and should be treated like any other pill or treatment a vet would prescribe.
 Therefore, the veterinary diet should only be fed as instructed and only to the pet that needs the specific dietary intervention.
 It’s especially vital to keep this in mind when you have a multi-pet household in which multiple pets get fed at the same time, or in some cases, free-fed.